torch-core/tep-vault-standard/TEPs-Vault.md

 - Extra Currency Integration: Support for Extra Currency (`XC`) can be added once `XC` assets gain broader adoption in the TON DeFi ecosystem, enhancing the vault’s capability for cross-chain DeFi use cases.
 - Wallet Plugging Support: If wallet plugging becomes a common practice among TON users, `ERC-4626`-style mint and withdraw methods can be introduced to enable third-party asset transfers, improving flexibility for dApps and automated protocols.
-- Enhanced Admin Security: Future integration with TON’s permission management standards (e.g., multisig or governance-related TEPss) can help safeguard admin privileges.
+- Enhanced Admin Security: Future integration with TON’s permission management standards (e.g., multisig or governance-related TEPs) can help safeguard admin privileges.
 Mechanisms such as multisig, timelocks, and protective guards should be employed and thoroughly tested to ensure robustness.

 ## Backwards Compatibility

-`TEPs-4626` extends `TEPs-74` Jetton, ensuring compatibility with existing Jetton contracts.
+`TEP-4626` extends `TEP-74` Jetton, ensuring compatibility with existing Jetton contracts.
 However, new messages and get-methods require updates to integrating protocols.